nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 deprecated warning, saying, don't use or implement this; use display instead.

-Ben: Yeah, I think it's interesting to review how the Rust error-handling library has-- situation has changed over the past few years where I think the first, like, back in the day there was `error_chain` and then `failure`.
+Ben: Yeah, I think it's interesting to review how the Rust error-handling library has— situation has changed over the past few years where I think the first, like, back in the day there was `error_chain` and then `failure`.
 And then all of these have kind of been, like superseded by, like, changes to the standard library itself, and have informed those changes.
 And so they were very